HL7-UK/UK-Core-Access/input/pagecontent/index.md

 [UK Core 1.0.0](https://simplifier.net/guide/uk-core-implementation-guide/Home?version=1.0.0) implementation guide and provides implementers with a mechanism to share information that conforms to the UK Core profiles.

-The Implementation Guide is aligned to existing international specifications that provide similar capabilities such as HL7 IPA, IHE PDQm and IHE QEDm and provides many [common capabilities](./related_specifications.html).
+The Implementation Guide is aligned as far as possible to existing international specifications that provide similar capabilities such as HL7 IPA, IHE PDQm and IHE QEDm and provides many [common capabilities](./related_specifications.html).

 Data Controllers holding personal data related to health and care may provide the capabilities specified in this